-Baby Shower Registry: The Complete Guide
+Baby Shower Registry: Complete 2026 Guide & Checklist

 Why a Baby Shower Registry Matters More Than You Think

 A baby shower registry is not a nice-to-have.
 It is a practical tool that helps your community support you in ways that genuinely make a difference.
 Instead of receiving five adorable-but-impractical outfits in the wrong size, you get the things that will actually carry you through those first exhausting months.
+Stanford research on gift exchange confirms that recipients consistently appreciate items they explicitly requested more than unsolicited surprises, even though givers wrongly assume the opposite.
+A registry is the cleanest way to close that gap.

 Think of a baby shower registry as a bridge between the generosity of your loved ones and the reality of what new parenthood requires.
 When it is done well, everyone benefits: you get what you need, your guests feel confident their gift will be used, and the entire process is smooth for everyone involved.
+If you are also planning the shower itself (or helping someone who is), our ultimate baby shower planning guide walks through the full timeline.

 When to Create Your Baby Shower Registry